New Year’s Resolutions Approved by Grandmas

 2019 New Year’s Resolutions

-Several of the other grandmother bloggers I know shared their new year’s resolutions online.
+Several of the other grandmother bloggers I know shared their New Year’s resolutions online.
 Here is what I wrote-

-So I don’t do New Year’s resolutions because I think we should be doing resolutions all the time; if we think of it as just a once a year process, we miss multiple opportunities to accomplish new things or solve problems.
+I don’t make “New Year’s” resolutions because I think we should be making resolutions all the time; if we think of it as just a once-a-year process, we miss multiple opportunities to accomplish new things or solve problems.

 I want to update old blog posts with newer information and address important medical topics that I haven’t tackled before.

-I want to spend quality time with my friends and family, nurture my faith and find new ways to give back to my community.
+I want to spend quality time with my friends and family, nurture my faith, and find new ways to give back to my community.

 More grandmothers’ resolutions